Minisink Valley High School

 Minisink Valley High School is a secondary school located in Slate Hill, New York.
 It contains an enrollment of over 1100 students.

 The school, part of the Minisink Valley Central School District, was established in 1958 as a secondary school for grades 7–10.
-A junior class established in the 1959-60 school year became the first class to graduate in June 1961.
+A junior class established in the 1959–60 school year became the first class to graduate in June 1961.
 Over the next decade, enrollment in the school increased so rapidly that in 1971, a bond was passed by district residents to build a new high school adjacent to the original school building.
-Reginald G. Kierstead High School was completed in 1974, and provided a comfortable home for the upperclassmen of the district.
+Reginald G. Kierstead High School was completed in 1974 and provided a comfortable home for the upperclassmen of the district.
 Additions were made in the years following 9/11 to accompany the expanding class sizes due to suburbanization.
-Both high school and middle school buildings have seen recent addition to the response of larger class sizes, along with the completion of new pool and track facilities.
+Both high school and middle school buildings have seen recent additions to the response of larger class sizes, along with the completion of new pool and track facilities.
+Minisink ceased the use of Native American imagery in their logo and mascot in 2023 following a New York State law prohibiting the use of Native American imagery by public schools, however, they continued to use the name "Warriors".

-Student Body
+Student body

-Enrollment at Minisink Valley High School was 1,160 students as of the 2020-2021 school year.
+Enrollment at Minisink Valley High School was 1,160 students as of the 2020–2021 school year.
 The student body was made up of 889 White students, 199 Hispanic students, 52 Black students, 17 Asian students, and 3 Native American students.
 291 students were eligible for free or reduced price lunch that year.
-With 88.8 FTE teachers, there is a student to teacher ratio of 13 to 1.
+With 88.8 FTE teachers, there is a student-to-teacher ratio of 13 to 1.

 Athletics

 Boys varsity sports include football, basketball, track and field, cross country, soccer, lacrosse, golf, tennis, wrestling, swimming and diving, and baseball.
-Girls varsity sports include basketball, track and field, cross country, soccer, lacrosse, golf, tennis, wrestling, swimming and diving, softball, cheerleading, mat maids, and volleyball.
+Girls varsity sports include basketball, track and field, cross country, soccer, lacrosse, golf, tennis, wrestling, swimming and diving, softball, cheerleading, flag football, and volleyball.

-The Minisink Valley wrestling program is a perennial state level powerhouse, winning dual meet state championships in 2015, 2020, and 2022; as well as setting the team points record at the NYSPHSAA Wrestling Championships in 2022.
-Individually, 5 Minisink wrestlers have won New York state titles.
+The Minisink Valley wrestling program is a perennial state-level powerhouse, winning dual meet state championships in 2015, 2020, and 2022; as well as setting the team points record at the NYSPHSAA Wrestling Championships in 2022.
+Individually, 5 Minisink wrestlers have won New York state titles; including 2022 UWW U17 Freestyle World Bronze medalist Zack Ryder, who has won 3.